 Knowledge of the legal restrictions in different countries is essential.
 "The Department for International Trade, the BCC or the resident British Embassy can all help you to find local interpreters, lawyers, and distributors who can clarify the restrictions," says Drinkwater.

 In addition, it is important to research the cultural variations between countries, which may affect the way you market your goods or services.
-Again, the Department for International Trade can advise you on this and also offers seminars on business etiquette abroad.
+Again, the Department for International Trade can advise you on understanding the local business culture and also offers seminars on business etiquette abroad.

 "By growing successfully overseas, you’ll learn how to meet varying customer demands, which will enable you to grow your UK sales, too," he concludes.

-- For more information on the Department for International Trade's support services, visit the Department for International Trade website
+- Find more information on Department for International Trade support services